Somehow-Qualified/stream-sites/src/site/video/shatter.md

 clipper:
 date: 2019-01-19
 dateMod: Last Modified
+excerpt: >-
+  **The challenge:** Ship something for [Ship Saturday](https://shipstreams.com/events/ship-saturday) by [Shipstreams](https://shipstreams.com/)!
+teaser: I built an overlay with Figma for OBS!
 tags:
   - graphic design
   - figma
-seo:
+seo_title: Ship Saturday Shenanigans | Let's Create an Overlay!
-  meta_description: Creating a Twitch overlay and panels package with Figma.
+seo_desc: Creating a Twitch overlay and panels package with Figma.
-  meta_title: Ship Saturday Shenanigans | Let's Create an Overlay!
 ---

-**The challenge:** Ship something for [Ship Saturday](https://shipstreams.com/events/ship-saturday) by [Shipstreams](https://shipstreams.com/)!

 I put out a poll on Friday to see what I should create and a Twitch stream package won!
 In a comment, [Dave Craige](https://twitter.com/davecraige) asked if I'd tried out [Figma](https://www.figma.com/) yet - which I had, but hadn't given it much love since I tend to hop into code...
 It's faster for me to write CSS than fight software to draw a button.
 Since my new project would involve designing graphics, I started from scratch in Figma to design what would become **Shatter**.